What’s New?

 • Environment – Niagara particle systems that allow readback pieces of information from simulation implementing swimming, buoyancy, and drive particles using fluid state.

-• Waves – a system designed for generating ocean waves that can be used in the background and mixed with fluid simulation.
-Before starting work with the pack, it’s worth being familiar with the structure of the pack and the systems that it provides.
+• Waves is a system designed for generating ocean waves that can be used in the background and mixed with fluid simulation.

 Updating process